Opening a travel agency in Cyprus.

 Both private and public limited liability companies can be registered in Cyprus.
 Liability refers to the shareholder's financial responsibility towards the company if the company were to be liquidated.Learn More »

 Cyprus Company Formation.
 The benefits

-The two major reasons for forming or establishing an offshore company are to protect assets and reduce taxes.
 For the international businessperson seeking these benefits, establishing a Cyprus company is the best choice.